Writing at St George's

 From Year 2 it is a requirement that all children join their handwriting.
 Below is a table to show the order in which handwriting is taught in year 2.
 Attached to the bottom of this page are some documents that can support your child's handwriting at home.

 The Write Stuff is a method of teaching which our staff use to model writing using a systematic approach.
 The units of work link to a quality text and support children to create their own pieces of independent writing.
-The children learn about different types of sentences using the 'fantastic'.
+The children learn about different types of sentences using the FANTASTICs.
 They are taught that writing composition is a sequence of different types of sentences built up over time.
+A typical lesson focuses on three main sentence structures and children experiment with language, order and composition to create their own chunks of writing.
+Here you can see an example of how that stacking looks in a Year 6 book:

-Here are some examples of sentence stacking in year 2.
+Here is an example of sentence stacking in Year 2.
 All of the sentences have been produced by the children and stacked to create a story.
-The children then move onto independent writing.
+The children then move onto independent writing where they can really showcase their newly-acquired writing skills.